frangio/thyme/README.md

 TMeta is an experimental Lean library for type-safe staged programming, supporting dependent types and reasoning about metaprograms.

-In TMeta, a metaprogram for constructing a Lean expression of type `α : Sort u` is a term of type `Code α`, simultaneously carrying a code generator and a denotation of type `α`.
+In TMeta, a term of type `Code α` is a metaprogram for constructing a Lean expression of type `α`, simultaneously carrying a code generator and a denotation:

 ```lean
 Code.gen : Code α → MetaM Expr
 Code.val : Code α → α
 ```

-A metaprogram built with TMeta's staging primitives is coherent: the expression produced by its code generator is definitionally equal to its denotation.
+A metaprogram built with TMeta's staging primitives is *coherent*: the expression produced by its code generator is definitionally equal to its denotation.

 The staging primitives are quotation and splicing.
 A quotation `` `⟨e⟩ `` builds a metaprogram of type `Code α` from an expression `e : α`.
 A splice `~c` allows a metaprogram `c : Code α` to be used as an expression of type `α`.